lbussy/brew-bubbles/docs/api/index.rst

     :linenos:

     {
-        "apconfig":{
-            "ssid":"brewbubbles",
-            "appwd":"brewbubbles"
+    "apconfig": {
+        "ssid": "brewbubbles",
+        "passphrase": "brewbubbles"
     },
-        "hostname":"brewbubbles",
-        "bubbleconfig":{
+    "hostname": "brewbubbles",
+    "bubble": {
-            "name":"Fermenter 1",
+        "name": "Fermenter 1",
-            "tempinf":true
+        "tempinf": true
     },
-        "calibrate":{
-            "room":0,
-            "vessel":0
+    "calibrate": {
+        "room": 0,
+        "vessel": 0
     },
-        "targetconfig":{
-            "targeturl":"",
-            "freq":2
+    "urltarget": {
+        "url": "",
+        "freq": 2,
+        "update": false
     },
-        "bfconfig":{
-            "bfkey":"c6e88f70f575c4ecdca3dcb686381185",
-            "freq":15
+    "brewersfriend": {
+        "channel": 0,
+        "key": "c6e88f70f575c4ecdca3dcb686381185",
+        "freq": 15,
+        "update": false
     },
-        "dospiffs1":false,
-        "dospiffs2":false,
-        "didupdate":false
+    "brewfather": {
+        "channel": 0,
+        "key": "q4F3wPfooBa3X3",
+        "freq": 15,
+        "update": false
+    },
+    "thingspeak": {
+        "channel": 1244893,
+        "key": "AB6C1ME2NWS1MSDS",
+        "freq": 15,
+        "update": false
+    },
+    "dospiffs1": false,
+    "dospiffs2": false,
+    "didupdate": false
     }

 These keys represent the following settings:

 apconfig:
-    ssid: The AP name (SSID) which broadcasts when the controller is in AP mode
+    - ssid: The AP name (SSID) which broadcasts when the controller is in AP mode

-    appwd: The AP password required to connect to the AP
+    - appwd: The AP password required to connect to the AP

 hostname:
-    The mDNS hostname used by the controller
+    - The mDNS hostname used by the controller

-bubbleconfig:
+bubble:
-    name: The fermenter name
+    - name: The fermenter name

-    tempinf: Controls whether the device reports in Fahrenheit (true) or Celcius (false)
+    - tempinf: Controls whether the device reports in Fahrenheit (true) or Celcius (false)

 calibrate:
-    room: The offset applied to the room sensor
+    - room: The offset applied to the room sensor

-    vessel: The offset applied to the vessel sensor
+    - vessel: The offset applied to the vessel sensor

-targetconfig:
+urltarget:
-    targeturl: The HTML endpoint which receives a JSON POST on schedule
+    - url: The HTML endpoint to which we send a JSON POST

-    freq: The frequency (in minutes) at which the application sends a status POST
+    - freq: The frequency (in minutes) at which the application sends a status POST

-bfconfig:
+    - update: Internal semaphore to trigger a reconfiguration

+brewersfriend:
+    - channel: Not used
-    bfkey: The hexadecimal key provided by Brewer's Friend to allow POSTing data to your brew
+    - key: The hexadecimal key provided by Brewer's Friend to allow POSTing data to your brew

-    freq: The frequency (in minutes) at which the application sends a status POST to Brewer's Friend
+    - freq: The frequency (in minutes) at which the application sends a status POST to Brewer's Friend
+    - update: Internal semaphore to trigger a reconfiguration

+brewfather:
+    - channel: Not used
+    - key: The hexadecimal key provided by Brewfather to allow POSTing data
+    - freq: The frequency (in minutes) at which the application sends a status POST to Brewfather
+    - update: Internal semaphore to trigger a reconfiguration

+thingspeak:
+    - channel: A numeric channel ID
+    - key: The hexadecimal key provided by ThingSpeak to allow writing data to your channel
+    - freq: The frequency (in minutes) at which the application sends a POST to ThingSpeak
+    - update: Internal semaphore to trigger a reconfiguration

 dospiffs1:
-    Sets a semaphore indicating that the controller has reset one time after the firmware update
+    - Sets a semaphore indicating that the controller has reset one time after the firmware update

 dospiffs2:
-    Sets a semaphore indicating that the controller has reset two times after firmware update and that LittleFS update may begin
+    - Sets a semaphore indicating that the controller has reset two times after firmware update and that LittleFS update may begin

 didupdate:
-    An indication that both firmware and LittleFS OTA has completed
+    - An indication that both firmware and LittleFS OTA has completed

 Outbound API
 *************